Modified MIT Bag Models -- part II: QCD phase diagram and hot quark stars: Hot quark stars and the speed of sound

 In Fig.~\ref{F7} we show the square of the speed of sound, $v_s^2$, of quark matter as a function of the chemical potential for $B^{1/4}$ = 165 MeV (as the speed of sound does not depend on the bag pressure value, the qualitative results are maintained),

 As recently pointed out in ref.~\cite{Nature2020} the speed of sound of the quark matter is closely related to the mass and radius of the quark core in hybrid stars.
-The lower the speed of the sound, the higher the mass of the quark core.
+The authors found that if the conformal bound ($v^2_s < 1/3)$ is not strongly violated, massive neutron stars are predicted to have sizable quark-matter cores.
 We plot the black triangles (for T = 0) and yellow squares (for T = 40 MeV) that represent the critical chemical potential of each model.
 For the linear vector field, we obtain a monotonically increase of the speed of sound with the chemical potential.
 Also, the model with linear vector field presents both the higher speed of sound and higher critical chemical potential.
 For the non-interacting bag model, as well as for the bag model with self-interacting vector field we have an almost constant speed of the sound.
 However the vector field displaces the speed of the sound to slightly higher values.
 The non-interacting bag model produces the lower speed of the sound and the lower critical potential.
 When we compare $X_V$ = 1.0 to $X_V$ = 0.4 we see that only with the linear vector field there is a significant change in the speed of the sound.
 The self-interacting field washes out the role of $X_V$.
 The main results of this section are presented in Tab.~\ref{T3}.

 \begin{widetext}

 \end{widetext}